Data Up to Date as of:

 - Alcohol Use and Cancer.
 American Cancer Society.

-- Publications – NIAAA resources on alcohol consumption and alcohol-related problems.
+- Publications & Multimedia – NIAAA resources on alcohol consumption and alcohol-related problems.
 National Institute on Alcohol Abuse and Alcoholism.

 For health professionals

-- Screening and Behavioral Counseling Interventions in Primary Care to Reduce Alcohol Misuse.
-United States Preventive Services Task Force.
+- Alcohol Misuse: Screening and Behavioral Counseling Interventions in Primary Care.
+U.S. Preventive Services Task Force.

 - American Cancer Society Guidelines on nutrition and physical activity for cancer prevention: reducing the risk of cancer with healthy food choices and physical activity.
 Kushi LH, Doyle C, McCullough M, et al. CA Cancer J Clin.
 2012;62(1):30–67.